 Section 4(f) - FHWA regulations governing the use of land from publicly owned parks, recreation areas, wildlife and waterfowl refuges, and public or private historic sites.
+BLP PMs will coordinate all 4(f) de minimis considerations.

 Section 6(f) of the Land and Water Conservation Act requires that the conversion of lands or facilities acquired with Land and Water Conservation Act funds be coordinated with the Department of Interior.
 Usually replacement in kind is required.